jacob-keller/cactbot/docs/TimelineGuide.md

 The syntax for **jump** is `jump [number]` (e.g. `jump 204.2`) or `jump [label]` (e.g. `jump "Hieroglyphika"`).

+To jump to a label within another block, use `jump "[blockname]:[label]"`.
+You may also jump to the start of a block with `jump "[blockname]"`.
+Labels within the block will take precedence over blocknames.

 #### label

 **label** is simply a way to assign a name to a particular time in the timeline.